 In this Schedule, unless the contrary intention appears —

-“commencement day” means the day on which the Country Housing Act 1998 comes into operation;
+commencement day means the day on which the Country Housing Act 1998 comes into operation;

-“former authority” means the Rural Housing Authority established by section 5 of the repealed Act;
+former authority means the Rural Housing Authority established by section 5 of the repealed Act;

-“industrial housing authority” means the Industrial and Commercial Employees’ Housing Authority established by section 8 of the Industrial Housing Act;
+industrial housing authority means the Industrial and Commercial Employees’ Housing Authority established by section 8 of the Industrial Housing Act;

-“Industrial Housing Act” means the Act repealed by clause 2;
+Industrial Housing Act means the Act repealed by clause 2;

-“liability” includes any obligation, claim or demand, present or future, certain or contingent, ascertained or sounding only in damages;
+liability includes any obligation, claim or demand, present or future, certain or contingent, ascertained or sounding only in damages;

-“property” means any legal or equitable estate or interest (whether present or future and whether vested or contingent) in real or personal property of any description and includes things in action and a power of disposition over property;
+property means any legal or equitable estate or interest (whether present or future and whether vested or contingent) in real or personal property of any description and includes things in action and a power of disposition over property;

-“repealed Act” means the Act repealed by clause 1;
+repealed Act means the Act repealed by clause 1;

-“State Housing Commission” means the State Housing Commission preserved and continued by the Housing Act 1980.
+State Housing Commission means the State Housing Commission preserved and continued by the Housing Act 1980.

 4. Assets, liabilities etc., to vest in Authority